 The above should cover that lot and keep me going (and current) for a good few years once more!

-Please understand that all of the above is purely based on my wants, dreams and needs as a professional photographer and videographer looking to upgrade his equipment.
+Please understand that all of the above is purely based on my wants, dreams and needs.
+As a professional photographer and videographer looking to upgrade his equipment, I need innovative kit.
 As I said before, the 5D Mark IV for many people is a superb camera and very highly recommended for pure stills photographers who like the idea of trying out 4K video.

-For me, it just doesn’t suit the direction that my video business is heading which includes the need for quality 4K video that is potentially being used on TV.
+For me, it just doesn't suit the direction that my video business is heading.
+That includes the need for quality 4K video that is potentially being used on TV.
 For stills, and from the samples I have seen already, it is superb.